It's Rush Limbaugh and the Excellence in Broadcasting Network.

 So people's instincts are right on the money.

-These events now they're looked at, people see.
+These events now are looked at.

 Obama's not afraid of a backlash against conservatives.